Helping physicians, health care teams, and hospitals improve patient care.

 GEMINI supports the Ontario General Medicine Quality Improvement Network (GeMQIN), a program of Ontario Health (Quality).
 This network brings general medicine physicians and care teams together to learn new ways to improve patient care and reduce variation in care.
 It also helps to address provincial priorities such as reducing hallway health care.

-Housed at Unity Health Toronto’s St. Michael’s Hospital, GEMINI is supported by our partners at GeMQIN - Ontario Health, Sinai Health System, Sunnybrook Health Sciences Centre, Trillium Health Partners, and the University Health Network.
+Housed at Unity Health Toronto’s St. Michael’s Hospital, GEMINI is supported by our partners at the Ontario General Medicine Quality Improvement Network (GeMQIN), Ontario Health, Sunnybrook Health Sciences Centre, Sinai Health System, Trillium Health Partners, and the University Health Network.

-With these key partners, the GEMINI team leads initiatives in big data analytics and research that support clinical care improvement.
+With these key partners, the GEMINI team leads initiatives in big data analytics and artificial intelligence that support clinical care improvement.
 Interested in becoming a GEMINI partner?
-Contact us today!

 By the numbers